paulschreiber/grunt-git-modified-files/README.md

 # grunt-git-modified-files
-> Grunt plugin to generate a list of the files that have modified in your Git working tree.
+> Grunt plugin to generate the list of the files which have been modified in your Git working tree.

 ## Getting Started
 _If you haven't used [grunt][] before, be sure to check out the [Getting Started][] guide._